Helps you claim foreign pensions and receive your Australian social security payments while outside Australia.

 - tell you if a social security agreement between Australia and another country may be able to help you get an Australian pension, and

-- assists with non-Australian pension claims lodged in Australia.
-If we can't help you claim your pension from another country, we can tell you who can.
+- assist with non-Australian pension claims submitted in Australia - if we can't help you claim your pension from another country, we may be able to tell you who can help

 Customers travelling outside Australia

 Travelling outside Australia may affect your payment from us.

 Under an international social security agreement, each country generally contributes an amount to your retirement income.
 For most countries this is measured by the period for which you have contributed to that country's social security scheme.
 For Australia, it’s based on your residence in Australia and your income and assets.

 Australia has social security agreements with many countries.

 Read more about our International Social Security Agreements.

 - have lived in Australia but now live in an agreement country, you can still claim an Australian pension, or